-The reference to 'modification' in OPGGS(S) subregulation 2.30(1)(b) is taken to be modification in the context of the potential impact of the modification on existing or new MAE hazards.
-Therefore, if the proposed modification has no potential to influence existing or new MAEs, it is likely that a formal revision of the safety case will not be required.
+The reference to 'modification' in OPGGS(S) subregulation 2.30(1)(b) is taken to be modification in the context of the potential impact of the modification on existing or new MAE hazards and/or integrity (e.g. pipeline).
+Therefore, if the proposed modification has no potential to influence existing or new MAEs or integrity, it is likely that a formal revision of the safety case will not be required.